HMS Yarmouth (F101): Third Cod War

-On 28 February 1976, in the course of the Third Cod War, Yarmouth collided with ICGV Baldur's stern, severely damaging the frigate's bow, and forcing her to limp away from the patrol area assisted by the Royal Maritime Auxiliary Service tug Rollicker.
-Yarmouth underwent repairs at Chatham, where she was fitted with a new bow section.
-The heavy damage and pressure on the defense budget saw HMS Yarmouth offered to the RNZN later in 1976, but the offer was rejected on account of the frigate's age.
+On 28 February 1976, in the course of the Third Cod War, Yarmouth collided with ICGV Baldur's stern, severely damaging the frigate's bow and forcing her to limp away from the patrol area assisted by the Royal Maritime Auxiliary Service tug Rollicker.
+Yarmouth underwent repairs at Chatham where she was fitted with a new bow section.
+The heavy damage and pressure on the defence budget saw HMS Yarmouth offered to the RNZN later in 1976, but the offer was rejected on account of the frigate's age.

 Falklands War

 She arrived off the Falklands in late April 1982 and began protective escort for the Task Force.
 On 4 May, when Sheffield was hit by an Exocet missile, Yarmouth provided anti-submarine protection as Arrow attempted to fight the fire.
 After Sheffield had been abandoned, Yarmouth took her in tow in order to get her to a safe area.
 However, after 29 hours the winds rose to gale force and Sheffield finally sank on 10 May at 7 am.

 When the amphibious task force arrived on 19 May, Yarmouth provided an anti-air and anti-submarine escort as the force moved into San Carlos Water as part of Operation Sutton.
-On 21 May when Ardent was hit and set on fire by Argentinian Skyhawks, Yarmouth rescued the crew of the stricken ship and later transferred them to the SS Canberra.
+On 21 May when Ardent was hit and set on fire by Argentine Skyhawks, Yarmouth rescued the crew of the stricken ship and later transferred them to the SS Canberra.
 For the next ten days she continued to act in an air defence role during the battle of San Carlos by day, but by night operated a variety of missions including shore bombardment, anti-submarine patrols, covert operations and escorting merchant ships to and from the landing area.